Japanese knives are first and foremost, traditional pieces of cutlery.

 Drawbacks of Using an Electric Knife Sharpener on a Japanese Knife

 The main drawback of using an electric knife sharpener on a Japanese knife is that these sharpeners can be very abrasive and remove more steel from the edge of your blade than is necessary, especially with the delicate blade on most Japanese knives.
+With manual knife sharpeners, this can be easier to control.

 To properly sharpen a knife you need to remove a small layer of steel from the edge to form a new edge.
 This is the basic method of sharpening a knife (Japanese or Western) and the main issue with an electric sharpener is that they can remove too much steel when forming the new edge.